how to cook marinated steak on the grill

 Thawing Steaks by Leaving Them Out

-This is not a good food safety practice to get into, although many have used this method and I have as well.
-The absolute longest I ever leave out steaks in a bowl on the counter is 2 hours.
+This is not a good food safety practice to get into, although many have used this method and I have as well but only in the distant past.
+The absolute longest I ever leave out frozen steaks in a bowl on the counter is 2 hours.
 Then, I put them straight into the fridge.

-Here are some additional related grill recipes.
-It’s a good variety and should give you some excellent ideas.
+Here are some additional related outdoor grilling recipes.
+It’s a good variety and should give you some excellent additional grilling ideas.

 Nutritional Values of Steak